shailendra1394/realtime-reddit-data-streaming/README.md

-# E2E realtime-reddit-data-streaming
+# E2E Realtime Data Streaming Project
-This project streams data from Reddit using python PRAW library, publishes it to Kafka, and processes it in real-time with Spark Structured Streaming.

-# Overview
+## Overview

 This project implements an end-to-end (E2E) real-time data streaming solution using Apache Kafka, Apache Spark Structured Streaming, and Google BigQuery.
 The project involves data ingestion, stream processing, and data storage.

-## 1. Data Ingestion:
+### 1. Data Ingestion:

-Utilize Apache Kafka for real-time data ingestion.
+- Utilized Apache Kafka for real-time data ingestion.
-Producers publish data to Kafka topics, and Beam will consume these topics.
+- Producers(reddit-to-kafka.py) publishes data to Kafka topic, and spark will consume these topic.

-## 2. Stream Processing with Apache Spark Structured Streaming:
+### 2. Stream Processing with Apache Spark Structured Streaming:

-Developed Apache Spark Structured Streaming pipelines in Python to perform real-time processing.
+- Developed Apache Spark Structured Streaming pipelines in Python to perform real-time processing.

-## 3. Data Storage:
+### 3. Data Storage:

-Leveraging the "pandas_gbq" library.
+- Leveraging the "pandas_gbq" library.
-Store the processed data in Google BigQuery.
+- Stored the processed data in a Google BigQuery table.

-# Project Setup Instructions
+## Project Setup Instructions

 Follow these steps to set up and run the Reddit-to-Kafka and Spark Streaming applications.

-## Prerequisites:
+### Prerequisites:

-Python installed with required dependencies on your machine.
+- Python installed on your machine.
-Apache Kafka installed and running locally.
+- Apache Kafka installed and running locally.
-Apache Spark installed and configured.
+- Apache Spark installed and configured.